sahiljain443/cyberscan-extension/README.md

    - Select the `chrome-extension` folder from the project directory

 4. **Verify Installation**:
-   - The CyberGuard icon should appear in your Chrome toolbar
+   - The cyberscan icon should appear in your Chrome toolbar
    - Extension is ready to use!

 ### Method 2: Install from Chrome Web Store